White Namibians: Demographics and distribution

 53,773 Namibians identified as White in the 2023 census, representing 1.8% of the population of Namibia.
 Other estimates differ.
 The City of Windhoek estimates their number to be 75,000.

 The vast majority of White Namibians live in major cities and towns in central or southern Namibia.
 Windhoek has by far the largest White population, and Whites are a majority in the coastal city of Swakopmund.
 Other coastal cities, such as Walvis Bay, Henties bay and Lüderitz, also have large White communities.
 In general, most of Namibia south of Windhoek has a high proportion of Whites, while central Namibia has a high concentration of Blacks.
 Apart from Windhoek, coastal areas and Southern Namibia, there are large White communities in Otjiwarongo and towns in the Otavi Triangle, such as Tsumeb and Grootfontein.
 The 1981 census of the Republic of South Africa reported a White population of 76,430 in Namibia (71% Afrikaners and 17% German-speaking).

-The white birth rate in Namibia is lower than the black and mixed population.